-You need to tell us if you have any other insurance plans.
-We will work with the other plan to coordinate your benefits.
-You also will need to make sure that Medicaid knows about the other insurance.
+You need to tell us if you have any other insurance coverage.
+We will work with the other insurance plan to coordinate your benefits.
+You also need to tell Medicaid about the other insurance.

-Do You Have Insurance with Arkansas Total Care and Medicare?
+Do You Have Insurance With Arkansas Total Care and Medicare?

-If you have insurance with Arkansas Total Care and Medicare, it is okay for you to go to a current doctor who accepts Medicare.
+If you have insurance with Arkansas Total Care and Medicare, it is okay for you to go to a doctor who accepts Medicare.
 Make sure you tell your doctor that you have insurance with both Medicare and Arkansas Total Care.

 Medicare will pay the claim.
-If the provider is also registered with the Arkansas Medicaid program, we will pay your Medicare deductibles and co-insurance amounts.
+If the provider is registered with the Arkansas Medicaid program, Arkansas Total Care will pay your Medicare deductibles and coinsurance amounts.